devsnippet/cookbook-ossim-agent/README.md

 * `node[:ossim][:plugins]["whois"]`
 * `node[:ossim][:plugins]["malwaredomainlist"]`

-All of them are deactivated by default, you must activate those you want to use.
+All the plugins are disabled by default, you have to activate then before use.

 Recipes
 =======